 Items required on the checklist (e.g. site plan and general project information) may be combined on the submitted plans so long as all of the pertinent information is present and is easy to find.

-In addition, two copies of any technical studies or supporting documents must be provided when submitting an application.
+In addition, other than plan sets, two copies of any studies or supporting documents must be provided when submitting an application.

 PREPARING APPLICATION MATERIALS